Pain · Regulatory

 None of these answers is the CE mark.
 The CE mark is a signal of engineering and quality-system discipline that the US frame treats as adjacent, not equivalent.
 A US buyer reading a product page with CE in the footer and no US-side claim reads the priority order off the page: EU first, US second, US-readiness incomplete.
 The buyer is not penalising the mark.
 The buyer is pricing the absence of the US-side claim.

 This effect compounds in regulated SaaS, defense-adjacent IT, medical devices, industrial electrical, and chemicals.
 The vertical-specific US frame is unforgiving.
-The EU AI Act enforcement window opened August 2 2026 with fines up to 35 million euro or 7% of global turnover.
-Firms in AI-touching product lines now also have to declare EU AI Act posture alongside the US AI deployment posture.
+Firms in AI-touching product lines may also need to declare EU AI Act posture alongside the US AI deployment posture.
 The US buyer reading both frames at once expects both to be named.

 Round-one volume helps the math.
 In federal IT alone, the gap shows up in round one nearly every time: no FedRAMP ATO, no CMMC posture, cut.
 The capability never gets read.